 All participants were aware of the likelihood that Communist Party Secretary General Leonid Brezhnev would hold a reception in the Kremlin for a limited number of Council members on Wednesday evening, December 6th, which, as many understood, was Brezhnev’s birthday.
 Various companies were enlisted to help mark the event with gifts related to their businesses.
 One of my corporate clients obliged by sending in airfreight 1,000 pounds of their dog food as a gift for the Chairman’s kennel.
 That went without mention from the dais, though other dog-related presents are noted in my diary entry below.

-The diary entry for 6 December 1978 set out below has been lightly edited to protect the guilty, meaning to avoid violation of client confidentiality.
-At the end I provide a key to the identity of speakers and fellow participants in the event who may not be widely known today and to whom I had no obligations of secrecy.
+The diary entry for 6 December 1978 set out below has been lightly edited.
+At the end I provide a key to the identity of speakers and fellow participants in the event who may not be widely known today.

 Evening Reception at the Kremlin, Грановитая Палата 7.15pm – 10.00pm